-If your PayPal account is new, laws for prevention of money laundering require that PayPal limit the amount of money you can receive until you complete the verification process for your account.
-PayPal will ask you to verify your account and explain how to do that shortly after you open your new account.
+If your PayPal account is new, laws for prevention of money laundering require that we limit the amount of money you can receive until you complete the verification process for your account.
+We will ask you to verify your account and explain how to do that shortly after you open your new account.

-PayPal blocks payments that appear to us to have serious security problems or to be fraudulent (see User Agreement sections 5, 9 and 10).
+We block payments that appear to us to have serious security problems or to be fraudulent (see our user agreement).
 Sometimes, rather than blocking, we delay a payment in order to investigate it further.
 If we discover a fraud after you receive a payment, we ordinarily reverse the payment back to the person who was defrauded and note the reversal in your account.
 Sometimes we are not legally permitted to explain the blocked or delayed payment or give details about a reversal in order to avoid tipping off someone who appears to be committing fraud or another crime.
 Although we may have limits on what we can disclose, you are welcome to ask about blocked, delayed or reversed payments using the Secure Messaging Centre, which is described under "Communicating with you" below.